 We make various assumptions and judgments about the collectability of our loan portfolio, including the creditworthiness of our borrowers and the value of the real estate and other assets serving as collateral for the repayment of many of our loans.
-In determining the amount of the allowance for loan losses, we review our loans and our loss and delinquency experience, and we evaluate economic conditions.
+In determining the amount of the allowance for loan losses, we review our loans and our loss and delinquency experience, and we evaluate current economic conditions.
 If our assumptions are incorrect, our allowance for loan losses may not be sufficient to cover probable incurred losses in our loan portfolio, resulting in additions to our allowance.
-While our allowance for loan losses was 0.2% of total loans at December 31, 2019, material additions to our allowance could materially decrease our net income.
+While our allowance for loan losses was 0.3% of total loans at December 31, 2020, material additions to our allowance could materially decrease our net income.
+In addition, any future credit deterioration, including as a result of COVID-19, could require us to increase our allowance for loan losses in the future.